VirtCode/hypr-dynamic-cursors/README.md

         # this value controls at which speed (px/s) the full stretch is reached
         limit = 3000

-        # relationship between speed and stretch amount, supports these vaules:
+        # relationship between speed and stretch amount, supports these values:
         # linear             - a linear function is used
         # quadratic          - a quadratic function is used
         # negative_quadratic - negative version of the quadratic one, feels more aggressive